hyy02/Corki/README.md

 - [x] Fix the command typos
 - [ ] Docker environment
 - [ ] Faster Calvin dataset access
+- [ ] Mark all paths need to change
 - [ ] Corki checkpoint

 ## Download the Calvin dataset and models: